GRAAL-Research/poutyne/docs/source/examples/sequence_tagging.rst

     embedding_model = EmbeddingVectorizer()

-We also need a vectorizer to convert the address tag (e.g. StreeNumber, StreetName) into categorical values.
+We also need a vectorizer to convert the address tag (e.g. StreetNumber, StreetName) into categorical values.
 So we will use a Vectorizer class that can use the embedding vectorizer and convert the address tag.
 We will explain and use the argument ``predict`` later.

 .. code-block:: python